-Back pain occurs when the nerves, muscles, tendons, discs or bones along the spine are damaged or strained.
-The pain can be located in the upper, middle or lower back, and it can be very difficult to tolerate.
-Back pain can occur in people of all ages, but it is less common in children and older adults.
-Back pain typically disappears on its own in a few weeks, and surgery is rarely used as treatment.
+Back pain occurs when the nerves, muscles, tendons, discs, or bones along the spine are damaged or strained.
+The pain can be located in the upper back (upper back pain), middle back (middle back pain), or lower back (lower back pain), and it can be very difficult to tolerate.
+Backaches can occur in people of all ages, but it is less common in children and older adults.
+Backache typically disappears on its own in a few weeks, and surgery is rarely used as treatment.

 Since the spine is complex and is made up of many parts, it can be difficult to pinpoint the exact cause of back pain.
-In many cases, back pain is simply the result of poor posture and using the wrong techniques to lift heavy objects.
-However, back pain can also be caused by:
+In many cases,it is simply the result of poor posture and using the wrong techniques to lift heavy objects.
+However, backaches can also be caused by:

 - Herniated discs

 - Ovarian cysts

 - Spinal stenosis

 - Sprains and strains caused by car wrecks, sports or other injuries

 - Cauda equina syndrome

 Back pain may be alleviated with over-the-counter pain medication or with the application of heat or cold to the affected area.
 However, severe back aches may require anesthetic or analgesic drugs for relief.